AbhaySDubey/using_dfine_for_cleaning_img_ds/README.md

         - this is possibly caused by the low quality of images

     - #### there are a few false negatives, too
-        - while relatively smaller, there are a few false negatives, as well, possibly in the range of 1/10 to 1/8 images
+        - there are still quite a few false negatives, as well, possibly in the range of 1/10 to 1/8 images

     - ### While I did not try solving this by retraining the model due to time constraints, it does pose some major problems.